In this post I’m sharing my ideas for creative Holiday gift wrapping and beautiful Christmas wrapping paper ideas.

-For Day 7, I thought it might be helpful) to focus on unique, beautiful, and contemporary ways to wrap presents.
+For Day 7, I thought it might be helpful) to focus on unique, beautiful, and contemporary ways to wrap presents along with some creative Christmas wrapping paper ideas.
 I absolutely love wrapping gifts.
 It’s been that way for as long as I can remember.
 Even in high school, I was buying fancy ribbons and little accessories to tie onto my packages to make them look extra special.

 Christmas is my favorite time to wrap, and there are endless options for creating festive packages.
 As I was coming up with ideas and photographing images for today’s post, I eventually had to stop myself because I could have kept on going.

 For this post, I’ve narrowed down my ideas to twelve.
 (Plus a few little tips squeezed in here and there.)
 If for some reason you need / want more, let me know in the comments, and I’ll try to put together another list after the 12 Days series has ended.
 Sound good?

 Christmas Wrapping Paper Ideas:

 This year, you can’t go into a craft store without seeing beautiful thick yarn.
 It comes in many colors so you’re certain to find something to match your paper.